siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 215 Two-Aspect Origin of the Weak-Field Factor of Two.md

 So the exact role of the argument above is not to claim that raw vacuum superposition already gives the full interaction law.
 Its role is sharper:

-- it shows what any correct leading weak-field interaction term must do,
 - it shows why a one-channel account gives only the Newtonian half-value,
-- it shows why the full electromagnetic interaction must double that result.
+- it shows why a null Maxwell probe carries the second equal sector,
+- it prepares the axial-load derivation of appendix 216.

 ## 215.4 Relation to Chapter 13 and Appendix 212